bramantirs/bramantirs/README.md

 ## ☕ Support Me

-If you enjoy or find value in my work, consider buying me a coffee or making a donation 💖
+If my work has been helpful to you, feel free to support it through a donation or by buying me a coffee.

 [![PayPal](https://img.shields.io/badge/PayPal-00457C?style=for-the-badge&logo=paypal&logoColor=white)](https://paypal.me/@bramirs)